Sun & Skin News

 Easter parade movie

-There’s nothing like an old movie to remind you of how great hats can be.
-This summer I rewatched the classic 1948 musical Easter Parade with Judy Garland and Fred Astaire (above), which is a gorgeous hat-stravaganza from start to finish.
+There’s nothing like an old movie to remind you how fantastic a well-constructed, perfectly fitted hat can look.
+Every spring I rewatch the classic 1948 musical Easter Parade, with Judy Garland and Fred Astaire (above), which is a gorgeous hat-stravaganza from start to finish.
 Sigh.
-It inspired me all summer long.
-Now that autumn has arrived (in fact, September is National Fall Hat Month), I need to renew my headwear motivation.
+It inspires me every year, as warm weather approaches.

-Comfort.
+2. Comfort.
 Finding the right fit is a key to your “comfort” zone.
 You don’t want a hat so tight it gives you a headache, or one so loose that’s you’re constantly holding onto it.
 You also don’t want loose straw poking your head or rough material where a nice soft lining or sweatband would be better served.
+A newer trend is satin lining for less “hat hair” disruption.

-Proportion.
+3. Proportion.
 This can be hard to judge.
 Ask opinions.
 Have someone take a photo of you in the hat and then study it.
+While a larger brim will shade more of you, more isn’t always better when it comes to compliance.
 Do you look like you’re wearing a Halloween costume?
-Ready to appear in a play?
-Or do you look cool?
+Or like you’re ready to appear in a production of Cyrano de Bergerac or an episode of Bridgerton?
+Or do you feel comfortable and think you look good?
 You’ll know it when you see it.

 Make a Donation